Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/devops/option_2/README.md

 |`var-group-option-2-prd`|`workspaceName`| the name of the workspace that should be connected to the `prd` branch|
 |`var-group-option-2-prd`|`capacityId`| the Fabric Capacity Id that will be used to assign the workspace `workspaceName` in case of creation|

 > Note: If you are using a multi-tenant approach where `dev`, `stg` and `prd` environments are located in different Entra tenants, then the variable `token` needs to be deleted from the common group and replicated through `dev`, `stg` and `prd` variable groups as the tokens are going to be different.
-Furthermore, the respective devops pipeline yml files will need to point to the right token depending on the target environment (`stg` or `prod`).
+Furthermore, the respective devops pipeline yml files will need to point to the right token depending on the target environment (`stg` or `prd`).

 ## Build Pipeline